Value existence for zero-sum ergodic stochastic differential games

-\textbf{Abstract.} In this paper we study a type of two-player zero-sum stochastic differential games with ergodic payoff, in which the diffusion system does not need to be non-degenerate.
-We first show the existence of a viscosity solution of the associated ergodic Hamilton-Jacobi-Bellman-Isaacs equation under the dissipativity condition.
-With the help of this viscosity solution, we then give the estimates for the upper and lower ergodic value functions by constructing a series of non-degenerate approximating processes and using the sup- and inf-convolution techniques.
-Finally, we obtain the existence of a value under the Isaacs condition and its representation formulae.
-In addition, we apply our results to study a type of pollution accumulation problems with the long-run average social welfare.
+\textbf{Abstract.} In this paper we investigate two-player zero-sum stochastic differential games with an ergodic payoff, in which the diffusion coefficient does not need to be non-degenerate.
+We first establish the existence of a viscosity solution to the associated ergodic Hamilton-Jacobi-Bellman-Isaacs equation under a dissipativity condition.
+With the help of this viscosity solution, we then derive estimates for the upper and the lower ergodic value functions by constructing a series of non-degenerate approximating processes combined with the sup- and inf-convolution techniques.
+Finally, we prove the existence of a value for the game under the Isaacs condition and provide its representation formulae.
+As an application, we study the pollution accumulation problem with a long-run average social welfare to illustrate our theoretical results.

-\textbf{Keywords.} Stochastic differential games, ergodic payoff, long time behaviour, viscosity solutions, social welfare.
+\textbf{Keywords.} Stochastic differential games; ergodic payoff; long time behaviour; viscosity solutions; social welfare.